Larry Young (politician)

-Larry Young (born November 25, 1949, in Baltimore, Maryland) is a former member of the Maryland Senate from 1988 to 1998, representing Baltimore's 44th district.
+Larry Young (born November 25, 1949) is a former member of the Maryland Senate from 1988 to 1998, representing Baltimore's 44th district.
 He was expelled from the Senate in 1998 over ethics charges, but later acquitted at his own trial.

 Background

 Born in Baltimore, Maryland, on November 25, 1949, Young attended Baltimore City public schools.

 Career

 Legislature

 Young was a member of the Maryland House of Delegates from 1975 to 1988, representing District 38 (Baltimore City).
 He was Chair of the Environmental Matters Committee, 1983–87 (member, 1975–83) and Chair of the Baltimore City Delegation, 1987–88.

 In June 1988 Young sought to become chairman of The Legislative Black Caucus of Maryland, a position that is determined by a vote of African-Americans serving in the Maryland General Assembly.
 The caucus elected Curt Anderson over Young when Young was under investigation by a Baltimore grand jury for assault and filing a false kidnapping report.

 Young was a member of the Maryland Senate from 1988 to 1998, representing Baltimore City District 44 (1992–98) and Baltimore City District 39 (1988–92).
 He served on the Senate Judicial Proceedings Committee from 1988 to 1990.
 From 1990 to 1998 he served on the Senate Finance Committee.